FintanK/react-movie-shop/README.md

 - React Router
 - Tailwind CSS
 - Flowbite (Components on top of tailwind)
+- React Redux
+- Redux Toolkit

 This project uses the https://www.themoviedb.org/ API.

-Create a .env file at the root of the project and add your own API key.
+Create a .env file at the root of the project and add your own API key before starting development.

-REACT_APP_MOVIE_DB_API_KEY=<your-api-key>
+REACT_APP_MOVIE_DB_API_KEY=your-api-key

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).